Olveczky-Lab/FAST-ChainViewer/README.md

 ## Installation

 - You will need a computer running at least Matlab 2015b (we haven't tested earlier versions).
 Copy the entire code folder to your computer and add it to your Matlab path.
-Folder includes some File Exchange functions such as [xml2struct.m](https://www.mathworks.com/matlabcentral/fileexchange/28518-xml2struct) and [rgb2hex](https://www.mathworks.com/matlabcentral/fileexchange/46289-rgb2hex-and-hex2rgb).
+The folder includes some File Exchange functions such as [xml2struct.m](https://www.mathworks.com/matlabcentral/fileexchange/28518-xml2struct) and [rgb2hex](https://www.mathworks.com/matlabcentral/fileexchange/46289-rgb2hex-and-hex2rgb).

 - Depending on the size of your datasets, you may require a decent amount of memory and a desktop graphics card.
 For working with a tetrode dataset spanning ~3 months, we require at least 32 GB RAM.
 An SSD is also helpful for speeding up loading/saving variables from disk.